 - 1. The adjudicator is unable to determine that a time period within which to resolve known vulnerabilities has been established as an industry custom.
-The adjudicator therefore allows STS and the plaintiff each to present a cost-benefit analysis of the utility of repairing the vulnerability on an emergency basis. - 2.
-The plaintiff's expert conducts a risk assessment of breach, estimating the probability of harm with and without the API repair in place. - (a) The expert uses information provided by STS to estimate the likelihood of the API being breached and the likelihood and impact of personal information being abused, both when the API's vulnerability is present and when it is not present. - (b) The plaintiff's expert estimates a probability of a breach and misuse of personal information (meaning that information will be breached and will be used in a manner that harms others) through exploitation of the vulnerable API at 12.2 percent during the period between discovery of and the scheduled fix to the vulnerability (the "at-risk period").
-Due to the wide variation of publicly available data about the out-of-pocket expenses that result from a data breach, the expert develops a range of possible breach outcomes and assigns probabilities to those outcomes.
-In this case, they estimate a likely range of the financial impact to the plaintiff and others from such a breach to be between \$740,000 and \$12,225,000.69 Applying the probability of a breach and misuse occurring (12.2 percent) to the expected range of likely costs to the plaintiff and others from a breach, the expert estimates a probabilityadjusted benefit of repairing the vulnerability immediately, rather than in July 2020, as a range from \$90,280 to \$1,491,450.
+The adjudicator therefore allows STS and the plaintiff each to present a cost/benefit analysis of the utility of repairing the vulnerability on an emergency basis. - 2.
+The plaintiff's expert conducts a risk assessment of the breach, estimating the probability of harm with and without the API repair in place. - (a) The expert uses information provided by STS to estimate the likelihood of the API being breached and the likelihood and impact of personal information being abused, both when the API's vulnerability is present and when it is not present. - (b) The plaintiff's expert estimates a probability of a breach and misuse of personal information (meaning that information will be breached and will be used in a manner that harms others) through exploitation of the vulnerable API at 12.2 percent during the period between discovery of and the scheduled fix to the vulnerability (the "at-risk period").
+Using publicly available data about consumers' out-of-pocket expenses that result from a data breach, the expert estimates the financial impact to the plaintiff and others from such a breach to be

-- (c) The expert next estimates that a probability of a breach and misuse of personal information through the repaired API to be at 1.7 percent during the at-risk period.
-The estimated likely range of financial impact from such misuse remained between \$740,000 and \$12,225,000 in the repaired API scenario. - (d) The expert then applies the 10.5 percent (i.e., 12.2 percent minus 1.7 percent) net reduced probability of a breach and misuse occurring if the vulnerability had been repaired immediately to the expected range of likely costs to others of such a breach to estimate a probability adjusted benefit of immediately repairing the vulnerability of from \$77,700 and \$1,283,625. - (e) The expert then applies the burden side of the test by concluding that STS would have incurred \$5,000 of one-time additional burden to repair the API's vulnerability immediately rather than during its normal maintenance period. - (f) Because the \$5,000 of burden would thereby have generated a benefit to others of between \$77,700 and \$1,283,62570, the plaintiff's expert concludes that STS's security for personal information was rendered unreasonable by API's failure to repair the vulnerability immediately. - 3.
-STS rejects the plaintiff's expert's analysis.
-STS asserts that had it stopped developing its application long enough to repair the vulnerability out-of-cycle (as an emergency change), it would have risked disruption of functionality of the API for days, which would have reduced the value of STS's clients' use of the API during that time.
-The utility of the application to STS's financial service provider customers would have suffered.
+- \$740,000.72 Applying the probability of a breach and misuse occurring (12.2 percent) to the estimated costs to the plaintiff and others from a breach, the expert estimates a probability-adjusted benefit of repairing the vulnerability immediately, rather than in July 2020, as \$90,280. - (c) The expert next estimates that a probability of a breach and misuse of personal information through the repaired API to be at 1.7 percent during the at-risk period.
+The estimated financial impact to consumers from such misuse remained at \$740,000 in the repaired API scenario, so the probability-adjusted benefit of a repaired API was \$12,580. - (d) The expert then applies the 10.5 percent (i.e., 12.2 percent minus 1.7 percent) net reduced probability of a breach and misuse occurring if the vulnerability had been repaired immediately to the likely costs to others of such a breach to estimate a probability adjusted benefit to consumers of immediately repairing the vulnerability at \$77,700. - (e) The expert then applies the burden side of the test by concluding that STS would have incurred \$5,000 of one-time additional burden to repair

-69 The possibility of disparity in such expert estimates is supported by publications such as Verizon's Data Breach Investigations Report, NetDiligence's Claims Study, and the Ponemon Institute's Cyber Crime Study.
-Each provides an annual analysis on the costs of cyber breaches, and their estimates vary between \$0.58/record to \$200/record cost, or higher.
+^{72.} Such publicly available sources of breach cost data may be found in Verizon's Data Breach Investigations Report, NetDiligence's Claims Study, and the Ponemon Institute's Cyber Crime Study.
+Each provides an annual analysis on the costs of cyber breaches-generally costs to breached organizations and their insurers.
+Their estimates vary between \$0.58/record to \$200/record cost, or higher.
+Regardless of the sources or estimation methods used, experts would provide a rationale for their estimates.